Worms and Fleas

 Adult cats need regular worming depending on their lifestyle.

 Tapeworms are acquired from eating fleas (which often occurs when the cat is grooming) and also from hunting.
 Roundworms can also be caught from hunting.
 So the cat with the active outdoor lifestyle will get regular reinfections and need worming frequently - monthly to keep worm free.
 The housecat is much less likely to be repeatedly re infecting itself.
-Cats are often not wormed as often as they should be due to difficulty in giving them pills, Our routine worming pill is small and reasonably palatable but spot options are also available at the surgery.
+Cats are often not wormed as often as they should be due to difficulty in giving them pills but it is just as important to worm cats as it is dogs.
+Our routine worming pill is small and reasonably palatable but spot options are also available at the surgery.
 We have a new product for cats that will treat fleas, ticks, roundworm, tapeworm and lungworm in cats so one easy-to-use product can provide complete parasite control for your cat.

 We are able to send reminders for wormer.
 If you would like to ensure that you get a regular reminder then please ensure that we have your mobile number/ email.
 You can arrnage to have reminders sent by either SMS or email, and to be sent at monthly or 3 monthly intervals depending on the risk factors for worms in your pet.